-U. R. Add Section 425.6 427.6 to the IBC to read:
+R. Add Section 427.6 to the IBC to read:

-425.6 427.6 Relocated industrialized buildings; alterations and additions.
+427.6 429.6 Relocated industrialized buildings; alterations and additions.
 Industrialized buildings constructed prior to January 1, 1972, shall be subject to Section 117 when relocated.
 Alterations and additions to any existing industrialized buildings shall be subject to pertinent provisions of this code.
 Building officials shall be permitted to require the submission of plans and specifications for the model to aid in the evaluation of the proposed alteration or addition.
 Such plans and specifications shall be permitted to be submitted in electronic or other available format acceptable to the building official.

-V. S. Add Section 425.7 427.7 to the IBC to read:
+S. Add Section 427.7 to the IBC to read:

-425.7 427.7 Change of occupancy of industrialized buildings.
+427.7 429.7 Change of occupancy of industrialized buildings.
 Change of occupancy of industrialized buildings is regulated by the Virginia Industrialized Building Safety Regulations (13VAC5-91).
 When the industrialized building complies with those regulations for the new occupancy, the building official shall issue a new certificate of occupancy under the USBC.

-W. T. Add IBC Section 426 428 Aboveground Liquid Fertilizer Tanks.

-X. U. Add Sections 426.1 428.1 through 426.6 428.6 to the IBC to read:
+- T. [L. M.] Add IBC Section 428 430 Aboveground Liquid Fertilizer Tanks. to the IBC to read: - U. Add Sections 428.1 through 428.6 to the IBC to read:

-426.1 428.1 General.
+428.1 430.1 General.
 This section shall apply to the construction of ALFSTs and shall supersede any conflicting requirements in other provisions of this code.
 ALFSTs shall also comply with any applicable nonconflicting requirements of this code.

-426.1.1 428.1.1 When change of occupancy rules apply.
+428.1.1 430.1.1 When change of occupancy rules apply.
 A change of occupancy to use a tank as an ALFST occurs when there is a change in the use of a tank from storing liquids other than liquid fertilizers to a use of storing liquid fertilizer and when the type of liquid fertilizer being stored has a difference of at least 20% of the specific gravity or operating temperature, or both, or a significant change in the material's compatibility.

-426.2 428.2 Standards.
+428.2 430.2 Standards.
 Newly constructed welded steel ALFSTs shall comply with API 650 and TFI RMIP, as applicable.
 Newly constructed ALFSTs constructed of materials other than welded steel shall be constructed in accordance with accepted engineering practice to prevent the discharge of liquid fertilizer and shall be constructed of materials that are resistant to corrosion, puncture or cracking.
 In addition, newly constructed ALFSTs constructed of materials other than welded steel shall comply with TFI RMIP, as applicable.
 For the purposes of this code, the use of TFI RMIP shall be construed as mandatory and any language in TFI RMIP, such as, but not limited to, the terms "should" or "may" which indicate that a provision is only a recommendation or a guideline shall be taken as a requirement.
 ALFSTs shall be placarded in accordance with NFPA 704.